Endurance riding: Everything you need to know at a glance

 Endurance riding has had a considerable influence on other equestrian disciplines.
 By emphasizing the endurance and fitness of horses, it has influenced training in disciplines such as eventing and trail riding.
 Riders learn from endurance riding the importance of gradual conditioning and attentive horse care.
 This knowledge is incorporated into their daily routine and improves the performance and well-being of the horses.
 The sport has also led to an increased awareness of the importance of nutrition and hydration, which is key in all equestrian sports.
 With disciplines such as endurance riding setting the standards, all equestrian sports ultimately benefit from the insights gained.

-Endurance riding equipment
+Endurance riding tack

 Endurance riding requires special equipment to bring horse and rider safely and comfortably over long distances.